 So what stops a company from making the right changes and improvements to grow successfully and profitably?

-The leadership team is the linchpin
+The CEO and leadership team are the linchpin

 The result is the company doesn’t identify or successfully implement the right processes, systems and structures to handle the increasing complexity of a growing company.